 But, asparagus can also be white or purple.

-Asparagus is usually sold in pencil-sized bundled stalks generally 6″ to 8″ tall, with a petal-shaped head called a bud.
-Sometimes, you can find asparagus sprues in the stores.
+Asparagus is usually sold in pencil-sized bundled stalks, generally 6″ to 8″ tall, with a petal-shaped head called a bud.
+Sometimes, asparagus sprues can be found in stores.

 When growing asparagus, they need to be “thinned out”.
 The young, very pliable asparagus stalks are called sprues and are a favorite among asparagus lovers.

-You can buy fresh asparagus year-round in most grocery stores but is most abundant and freshest in the springtime.
+You can buy fresh asparagus year-round in most grocery stores, but it is most abundant and freshest in the springtime.

 Asparagus can be found in local farmers’ markets when in season during the early spring.

 You should always choose firm, crisp stalks that are round and not twisted.
 Look for ones with moist and plump ends.
 Avoid the ones that look dry and woody.

 You can store fresh asparagus at or below 40°F for 7 to 10 days.

-Wrap the spears in a moist cloth and place them in perforated plastic bags like these and store in the vegetable crisper section of your fridge.
+Wrap the spears in a moist cloth, place them in perforated plastic bags like these, and store them in the vegetable crisper section of your fridge.

 You could also place spears in a mason jar of water and place a plastic storage bag loosely over the jar.

-Because you have no idea how fresh store-bought asparagus are, plan on using them within 2 days of purchasing to ensure they don’t go bad.
+Because you have no idea how fresh store-bought asparagus is, plan on using it within 2 days of purchasing to ensure it doesn’t go bad.